Staff profile - Mirko Bagaric

 Prof Mirko Bagaric

-Mirko Bagaric is the Dean and Professor of Law at Deakin University.
+He was the Dean and Head of the Law School from 2003 to 2006 and 2012 to 2015.
 He graduated from Monash University with a BA/ LLB (Hons) degree in 1992.
 He obtained a PhD from Monash University in 2001 for his thesis ‘Punishment and Sentencing: A Rational Approach’.

-Professor Bagaric is the author or co-author of 30 books and over 130 articles in leading international journals including the Buffalo Law Review; the San Diego Law Review; the Michigan Journal of Race and Law; the Albany Law Review; Law and Inequality; the University of San Francisco Law Review; the Berkeley Journal of Criminal Law; the Brooklyn Journal of International Law and the Criminal Law Review.
-He has also published in the leading Australian law journals, including the University of New South Wales Law Journal; the Sydney Law Review; Melbourne University Law Review; Monash Law Review and the Adelaide Law Review.
+Professor Bagaric is the author or co-author of over 20 books and 100 articles in leading international journals including the Cardozo Law Review; the Harvard Human Rights Journal; the Buffalo Law Review; the Pepperdine Law Review; the Seattle University Law Review; the Saint Louis University Law Review; the San Diego Law Review; the Santa Clara Law Review and the Harvard Journal of Racial and Ethnic Justice.
+He has also published in the leading Australian law journals, including the University of New South Wales Law Journal; the Sydney Law Review; the Melbourne University Law Review and the Monash Law Review.

 His main work is in the area of punishment and sentencing.
 He has also written extensively in migration and refugee law and human rights law.
 His articles have been cited in over 50 court judgments, including the High Court of Australia and superior courts in Canada, Singapore, New Zealand and Ireland.

 His research actively and regularly engages with the community, having written approximately 500 opinion pieces on a range of socially relevant and important legal topics.
 He appears regularly in the electronic media as an expert commentator on his research areas.

 Professor Bagaric’s main research priority is encouraging governments to implement an evidence-based and normatively sound sentencing system.